 When the accused is not a student but is a member of the college community and presents a continuing threat to the health and safety of the community, to subject the accused to interim measures in accordance with applicable collective bargaining agreements, employee handbooks, and campus policies and rules.

 When the accused is not a member of the college community, to have assistance from University Police or other college officials in obtaining a persona non grata letter, subject to legal requirements and college policy.

 To obtain reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation, or other applicable arrangements in order to ensure safety, prevent retaliation, and avoid an ongoing hostile environment.
 Parties may request a prompt review of the need for and terms of any interim measures and accommodations that directly affect them.
-Victims/survivors may request accommodations through any of our on-campus and off-campus resources, the Title IX Coordinator can serve as a point to assist with these measures: Dr. Jill Moffitt, Interim Title IX Coordinator.
+Victims/survivors may request accommodations through any of our on-campus and off-campus resources, the Title IX Coordinator can serve as a point to assist with these measures: Andrea L. Waters, Title IX Coordinator & ADA Compliance Officer.